xarantolus/ax/api_doc.md

 ##### `Axecutor.mem_resize_section(start_addr: bigint, new_size: bigint) => void`
-Resize the already existing section of memory with start address `start_addr` to `new_size` It is not possible the reduce the size of a section.
-The code section cannot be resized.
+Resize the already existing section of memory with start address `start_addr` to `new_size` The code section cannot be resized.